 // “I made one, then started making others for Christmas gifts,” she said.
 At the time she was printing them at Kinkos, and sticking individual gold dots on the covers by hand."

-Someone then suggested she try selling them on Etsy, so she gave it a shot.
+This was around the time when Etsy started to become big so Marissa took that opportunity to try and sell her planners.
 When she got orders she would wrap each planner by hand, and got her mother to help her on evenings after work.
 After Marissa had sold just over 50 planners on Etsy, she began looking into manufacturing, and what it would take to create 1,000 pieces.

 // “I quickly realized the only thing standing in my way was my willingness to try.
 The last day at my full-time job was one I will remember forever.
 I woke up the next Monday thinking, ‘Oh my God!
 What am I going to do?”